The School of Business offers:

 The demand for business professionals in the world of sport continues to expand as an area of impact upon sport and society.
 This degree is designed for students who wish to work in the field of sport and leisure management or for those with an entrepreneurial spirit who wish to work in senior sport management.
 A minimum grade of C is required in all Business courses.

-The demand for individuals to effectively communicate information on organizations to the internal and external community has been growing over the last many years.
-This degree is designed for students who want to positively impact an organization’s message of its product or service.
-For students who seek a career in a communications department in a for-profit or not for profit organization.
+The demand for individuals to effectively communicate information to the internal and external community is growing.
+This degree is designed for students who want to positively impact an organization’s message or its product or service or for students who seek a communications career in a for-profit or not-for-profit organization.